Magnushhoie/antifold_web/README.md

                         Number of CPU threads to use for parallel processing (0 = all available) --seed SEED           Seed for reproducibility --model_path MODEL_PATH
                         AntiFold model weights.
+See --use_esm_if1_weights flag to use ESM-IF1 weights instead of AntiFold --use_esm_if1_weights
-Set to 'ESM-IF1' to use ESM-IF1 model instead of AntiFold fine-tuned model --verbose VERBOSE     Verbose printing
+                        Use ESM-IF1 weights instead of AntiFold --verbose VERBOSE     Verbose printing
 ```